i-novus-llc/keycloak-cxf-admin-client/README.md

 ## Additional features
 * Added OSGI support
 * Added SSL support (necessary if your realm requires SSL for all connections)

+## Additional notes to releases
+* Release 3.5.0 has been created to be able to update karaf to 4.1.x but still using the old keycloak 3.4.x version.